rambkk/The-Pit-bbs-door-game-patch/README.md

 This patch/mod is a Tribute to James R. Berry, the creator of The Pit.
-James is gone but not forgotten.
+The Pit - BBS door game by Midas Touch Software, James R. Berry James is gone but not forgotten.

-The Pit, being one of my all time favorites, I have decided to work on giving a new life to this after seeing some people requesting for this.
+The Pit, being one of my all time favorites, I have decided to work on giving a new life to this after also see some people asking publicly.

 Please check this Tribute: https://michaelduff.net/2011/06/02/a-tribute-to-james-royal-berry-1967-1999/